xseine/dotbond-prototype/README.md

 since it needs to reach a point where it feels like it does a good enough job and the layer does not need to be micro-managed.

 After creating a well functioning, intuitive base for the API, frontend could then extend to match the view model exactly.
-The API would be a result of the development process, instead of the process being the result of a predefined schema.
+The API would be a result of the development process, instead of the process being the result of a predefined API schema.
 This approach also allows for an easy integration logic of different backend systems, so the agility and independence of different systems is maintained.

-Tool will be usable inside a single code repository or inside multiple, using GitHub Actions.
+Tool will be usable inside a single code repository or inside multiple using GitHub Actions.

 <img src="https://i.imgur.com/d0DVlfy.png" />